The Need for Public Bathrooms ↓

 boyeong.hong@nyu.edu

-Boyeong is a Postdoctoral Associate and Research Scientist at NYU Marron Institute of Urban Management.
-Her research interests focus on how to apply urban informatics to real world problems in urban planning and operations by using big data analytics and urban computing.
-She is teaching at Columbia University Graduate School of Architecture, Planning, and Preservation.
-Boyeong holds a doctoral degree in Urban Informatics from NYU, a Master of City Planning degree from Seoul National University, and a BArch from Yonsei University.
+Boyeong is a Data Analytics Consultant at the World Bank Group and a Research Affiliate at NYU Marron Institute of Urban Management.
+Her research interests focus on applying urban informatics to real-world problems in urban planning and operations by using big data analytics and urban computing.
+Boyeong holds a doctoral degree in Urban Informatics from NYU and a Master of City Planning degree from Seoul National University.